Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

   console.log( a[i][j] );                  // Print the other diagonal, top-right to bottom-left, of the array }
 ```
 Some traps exist.
-No precedence order can be what you wanted all the time.
+No precedence order can be what you want all the time.
 An example from p5.js:
 ```javascript
 var images = [];
 for (var i = 0; i < 10 ; i++) {